Deficuet/UnityKt/README.md

   - The data of a UnityObject will not be read until you access any of its properties.
     - However, an access to the fields related to the UnityObject's metadata will not cause the initialization of the UnityObject.
       - e.g. Its `assetFile` which is a `SerializedFile`, `mPathID`, `unityVersion`, etc. Those are the fields enclosed in the metadata region.
 See [UnityObject class](https://github.com/Deficuet/UnityKt/blob/main/src/main/kotlin/io/github/deficuet/unitykt/classes/UnityObject.kt).
 - Shortcuts
   - See [utils.kt](https://github.com/Deficuet/UnityKt/blob/main/src/main/kotlin/io/github/deficuet/unitykt/utils.kt) and [PPtr.kt](https://github.com/Deficuet/UnityKt/blob/main/src/main/kotlin/io/github/deficuet/unitykt/classes/PPtr.kt)
   - Should always use `PPtr<O>.safeGetObj()` or `PPtr<O>.getObj()` to get the object, or use `PPtr<*>.safeGetObjAs<T: UnityObject>()` to get and cast.

+## Export
+So far the objects that can export data includes:
+- Mesh
+  - `exportString` - A string with the same content as exporting mesh to .obj file using [AssetStudio](https://github.com/Perfare/AssetStudio).
+  - `exportVertices` - The data of lines starts with "v" in the .obj file, grouped by Vector3.
+  - `exportUV` - The data of lines starts with "vt" in the .obj file, grouped by Vector2.
+Only the data `mUV0` is exported.
+  - `exportNormals` - The data of lines starts with "vn" in the .obj file, grouped by Vector3.
+  - `exportFaces` - The data of lines starts with "f" in the .obj file, grouped by Vector3.
+- Texture2D
+  - `getDecompressedData` - Image data as `ByteArray` after decoding.
+Can be used to create image directly.
+The color channels are `BGRA`.
+The size of the array is `mWidth * mHeight * 4`.
+  - `getImage` - A BufferedImage created from the decompressed data. **It is usually up-side-down**.
+  - If the format of the texture is unsupported, both functions will return `null`.
+- Sprite
+  - `getImage` - An BufferedImage cropped from a `Texture2D` image.
+Will return `null` if the `Texture2D` object is not found or the format is unsupported.
+    - The packing mode `SpritePackingMode.Tight` is not supported yet.
+- TextAsset
+  - `text(charset)` - This function is used to export content in this object as `String`.
+A `Charset` can be passed as a parameter, by default it is `Charsets.UTF_8`.
+- Shader
+  - `exportString` - Export as String. **Include** the Spir-V Shader data (experimental).
+- `AudioClip` and `VideoClip`
+  - `getRawData` - To get the raw data `ByteArray`.
+The export functions are not implemented yet.
+- All objects
+  - `typeTreeJson` - A [JSONObject](https://stleary.github.io/JSON-java/org/json/JSONObject.html) contains all the properties they have, including those properties that is not implemented yet.
+The json could be `null`.
+    - May throw exception for some types of object like `Font` because of some unsolved problems.

 ## Build/Installation
 Used openJDK 11.0.10 and Kotlin Language 1.8.21.